Forklift: Articulated counterbalance trucks

 Articulating counterbalance trucks are designed to be both able to offload trailers and place the load in narrow aisle racking.
 The central pivot of the truck allows loads to be stored in racking at a right angle to the truck, reducing space requirements (therefore increasing pallet storage density) and eliminating double handling from yard to warehouse.

 Frederick L Brown is credited with perfecting the principle of an articulated design in about 1982, receiving an award in 2002 from the UK's Fork Lift Truck Association for Services to the Forklift Industry and the Queen's Award for Innovation in 2003.
 He took inspiration from the hand pallet truck and found that by reversing the triangle of stability and changing the weight distribution he could solve the issues that had long eluded earlier attempts of articulating a forklift truck.
 Freddy's patent application referenced specific drive methods, allowing competitors to enter the market by offering alternative methods, but using the same articulating principle.

 Guided very narrow aisle trucks

-These are rail- or wire-guided and available with lift heights up to 40 feet non-top-tied and 98 feet top-tied.
+These are rail- or wire-guided and available with lift heights up to 40 feet non-top-tied and 98 ft top-tied.
 Two forms are available: 'man-down' and 'man-riser', where the operator elevates with the load for increased visibility or for multilevel 'break bulk' order picking.
 This type of truck, unlike articulated narrow-aisle trucks, requires a high standard of floor flatness.